ethfannum1/CompoundProtocol_API/README.md

 **Notice: **

-In order the JavaScript file works, you have to provide:
+In order the JavaScript file works, you have to provide in the JS code:

 1. Your private key address (Ropsten).